-- If you took your annual maximum Lifetime Plus Payment during the last Benefit Year, we increase next year's annual maximum payment if the Contract Value is greater than the Contract Value on the prior Benefit Anniversary (or the Benefit Date if this is the first Benefit Anniversary).
-If either of these dates does not occur on a Business Day, we use Contract Values from the next Business Day.
-For the Benefit Date and each Benefit Anniversary, we exclude from that day's Contract Value any Daily Transactions.
+- If you took your annual maximum Lifetime Plus Payment during the last Benefit Year, we increase next year's annual maximum payment if the Contract Value determined at the end of the prior Business Day (after the deduction of all Contract fees and expenses) is greater than the Contract Value from one year ago (which is the end of the last Business Day before the prior Benefit Anniversary, or the Benefit Date if this is the first Benefit Anniversary).
 This increase is equal to the percentage of growth between these two Contract Values.
-For example, if the Contract Value increased by 5%, we also increase your annual maximum Lifetime Plus Payment by 5%. - If the Payment Percentage determined by using the Covered Person's current age multiplied by the current Contract Value (excluding any Daily Transactions) results in a higher annual maximum Lifetime Plus Payment.
-The Payment Percentages table for Income Protector is included in the Lifetime Plus Payment Overview earlier in this section. - Automatic annual Lifetime Plus Payment increases are not available once the older Covered Person reaches age 91, or on or after the Business Day your Contract Value reduces to zero. - If we increased the Contract Value to equal the death benefit due to a spousal continuation of the Contract during the last Benefit Year, we also subtract the amount of this increase from the Contract Value on the next Benefit Anniversary when determining annual payment increases.
+For example, if the Contract Value increased by 5%, we also increase your annual maximum Lifetime Plus Payment by 5%. - If the Payment Percentage determined by using the Covered Person's current age multiplied by the Contract Value at the end of the prior Business Day results in a higher annual maximum Lifetime Plus Payment.
+The Payment Percentages table for Income Protector is included in the Lifetime Plus Payment Overview earlier in this section.

+Automatic annual Lifetime Plus Payment increases are not available once the older Covered Person reaches age 91, or on or after the Business Day your Contract Value reduces to zero.